 soy, wheat, eggs, milk, corn, sesame seeds, grapes, peanuts, tree nuts, dogs, cats, and some melons) plus we are vegetarians to begin with.
 Surreal to be able to cross out some of the allergens from that list but we have reintroduced a number of foods with the guidance of our allergist and supervised food challenges!

 My husband and I met in law school so we’re both lawyers in Nevada.
 We ate top 8 allergen free for the most part for several years but have been able to add foods back after successful food challenges at our allergist’s office.
-Aside from being an attorney (I am the owner of the Las Vegas firm Woodrum Law LLC) and writing here I am also a volunteer reviewer at Veg Books and a co-founder of the Food Allergy Bloggers Conference.
+Aside from being an attorney (I am the owner of the Las Vegas firm Woodrum Law LLC) and writing here I am also a volunteer reviewer at Veg Books and was a co-founder of the Food Allergy Bloggers Conference.
 I stepped down from the Food Allergy Bloggers Conference after the 2014 event (I was the on the ground organizer in 2013 and 2014 for the event) to focus on my family and my practice.
 I am a contributor to the Allergy Law Project and the site webmaster.

 I love fancy pens and pencils, comic books (my all time favorite series is The Fantastic Four), reading, sketching (I especially am fascinated by figure drawing), design & typography, and those perfect spring days where the sun is out, the sky is clear, and it would be just about too warm if it were not for a hint of a cool breeze.
 My favorite music (great songs in parentheses) is by Morrissey (“Seasick, Yet Still Docked”) & The Smiths (“There Is A Light…”), Keane (“Somewhere Only We Know”), Imogen Heap (“The Walk”) & Frou Frou (“Let Go”), Vienna Teng (“Gravity”), and Eiffel 65 (“Blue”) to name a few.